VlastaKoudelka/MStates/README.md

     -0.4951   -0.0190    1.0000    0.4977
     -0.4374   -0.5923    0.4977    1.0000

 Notice that neither PCA nor Varimax microstates are the orthogonal components.
-In this case, the microstates are projections of the time serie to the components.
+In this case, the microstates are projections of the time series to the components.
 That is the reason why Varimax microstates are not nescessary orthogonal (they are more similar to P.M.
-MSs).
+MSs from this point of view).

 ####P.M. microstate spatial covariance matrix: